rustyeddy/rustyeddy.com/content/_index.md

 ## RedEye - The Intelligent Video Network

+RedEye is a Streaming Video framework with _Computer Vision_ pipelines.
+It allows you to dynamically control and view a network of video cameras allowing AI computer vision filters to be swapped dynamically.
+Live video streams, snapshots or pre-recorded videos can be fed into the RedEye VN.

+RedEye consists of the following software components:

 - Camera software: _M-JPEG Streamer_ with _Computer Vision_
 - Real-Time Video Hub: _Serve Up Web App_ with _real time_ data over _websockets_
 - APP / WebUI that displays video stream filtered with AI pipelines in Real-Time.